 How to apply

 We will help you through the admissions process at Amity.
 In order to apply you must provide several documents.
-All applicants must complete the appropriate application form:
+Applications to our full-time undergraduate courses must be made through UCAS or you can apply directly to us using our direct application form below, and we will process the UCAS application on your behalf.
+All other applicants must complete the appropriate application form:

 Please ensure that you complete the Personal Statement section of the form giving a detailed description as to why you are a suitable candidate for the programme as well as why you want to study the specific programme and why you want to study at Amity.